ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 - Toxicity as a immune response (vs sowing division)

-### Protocol Neutrality, Project Competition and Natural Contribution
+### The Neutrality Competition

+As the night is young in the blockchain game, The [Ephemeral Foundation](#the-ephemeral-foundation) problem may not be so obvious.
+Whether conned, crushed, or captured, the noble forces that run the show for many blockchain projects are certain to come to an end, and with them, if their chains are not able to shed reliance, so does their mission.

+This problem is made worse when decision making systems with a blockchain project rely on a central group for extended periods; alternative mechanisms for organizing the project are unable to evolve, as deicion making is expected to come from the top down rather than bottom up.
+Opaque autocracy becomes the standard means of decision making within a project, which ossiffies and becomes fragile, rather than allowing for an anti-fragile open meritocracy to evolve and flourish.

+This manifests in yet another instance of the cetnralization gravity well, where reliance on decision making snowballs to be increasingly centralized as outside contribution becomes increasingly difficult, meaning the project relies more on centralized decision making, and the cycle repeats.

+Blockchain projects that expect to survive longer your average company must not be reliant on any central group for decision making, and the only real alternative to this is to not have a central "foundation" calling the shots at all.
+Instead, rather than a Foundation consisting of people that is the source of direction for the project, some projects have a foundation that is rooted more deeply; it anchors itself to an immortal set of principles and ideas rather than temporal bags of flesh.

-Rather than a Foundation consisting of people, some projects have a foundation that is rooted in philosophy; immportal principles rather than temporal bags of flesh.
-A foundation of ideas rather than people means that for time immemorial _any_ group or individual can fill any role they like, and can so without permission or being directed by any central authority.
+A _foundation of ideas rather than people_ means that for time immemorial _any_ group or individual can fill any role they like, and can so so without permission or being directed by any central authority.

-In the future, as projects that rely on centralized oranizations one by one bite the dust and it is generally recognised that only projects without this reliance can sustain themselves for long periods, it will become more obvious that _only_ these projects are worth contributing to.
+In the future, projects that rely on centralized oranizations will fall victim to this reliance and the truth will be realized that only projects _without_ depending institutions can sustain themselves for long periods.
+In turn, it will become increasingly obvious that only these decentralized projects are worth contributing money, talent or time to, and as the wild valuations that cryptocurrencies currently enjoy is dependant on the hope that these projects have some degree of longevity, the market will follow suit.

+Only the projects with long term value propositions will remain, which means only the projects without a reliance on central organizing comittees will remain.

-For these types of projects, instead of relying on artificial cash injections that are finite and handed out from some central authority, contributions are financied naturally through a _Buy and Contribute_ strategy.
-The...
+Instead of relying on artificial cash injections that are finite and handed out from some central authority, these projects will rely on contributions financied naturally, such as through the _Buy and Contribute_ strategy.

-Projects that have an overreliance on a central foundation are seldom able to free themselves of this reliance, and do not evolve to be sustainable becauses they are not perceived to be neutral.
+TODOD buy and contribute quickly.

 - Neturality Niche
 - Evolves naturally sustainable development incentives based on meritocracy

-- If a foundation runs out of money, is hacked, or simply disappear, an over-reliance on this source of founds will prove to be a hinderance .

 Blockchain is a unqiue technology because this coordination problem can be solved through the _Buy and Contribute_ strategy, which incentivises contributions without a central Aritifical source of funding for the project.
 The overreliance on artificial funding is difficult to detect... blah blah.

-When the cash runs out, the development that was reliant on this will disappear, and unlike other chains that never had this artificial cash source, alternative funding models have evolved.

-More importantly, what drives deicion making on this new orphaned project?
-Without a set of guiding principles to follow, it will surely devlolve into a kleptocratic race to the bottom to pillage the corpse of whatever value remains.

 ## ETH + BTC = ETC